vasilisalmpanis/42Mypiscineprojects/README.md

 # Hell0 W0rld 👏

 My name is Vasilis and I am an agronomist from Greece.
-These is my repository for the projects I finished during a 4-week C coding bootcamp(piscine) in  42 Wolfsburg Germany.
+This is my repository for the projects I finished during a 4-week C coding bootcamp(piscine) in  42 Wolfsburg Germany.

 Below you can see the grades I acquired during the piscine